kevinyswong/kevinyswong.github.io/index.md

   furnishings, and his wife attends without her gold and purple and dressed in plain attire.
-But when a banquet—that is, a spectacle and a show—is got up and the drama of wealth is brought on, "out of the ships he fetched the urns and tripods," [Homer, ILLIAD] the repositories of the lamps are given no rest, the cups are changed, the cup-bearers are made to put on new attire, nothing is left undisturbed, gold, silver, or jewelled plate, the owners thus confessing that their wealth is for others.
+But when a banquet—that is, a spectacle and a show—is got up and the drama of wealth is brought on, "out of the ships he fetched the urns and tripods," [from Homer's ILLIAD] the repositories of the lamps are given no rest, the cups are changed, the cup-bearers are made to put on new attire, nothing is left undisturbed, gold, silver, or jewelled plate, the owners thus confessing that their wealth is for others.
   </blockquote>
   <span class="quoter">
   —Plutarch, ON LOVE OF WEALTH, MORALIA, tr.
 W. C. Helmbold